mvcdigital/blisscakeart/src/content/gallery/_index.md

     bullets:
       - bullet: Chocolate ganache coated cake in the shape of a Gonk house, with fondant decorations
-      - bullet: Rich and moist chocolate sponge, paired with vanilla buttercream
+      - bullet: Rich and moist chocolate sponge, paired with a vanilla buttercream filling
       - bullet: Served 20 portions
     tags:
       - name: Christmas